 Invitation to contribute

-Scholars of educational, childhood and youth history are invited to contribute ideas for entries, and entries in accordance with the guidelines below.
+Scholars of educational, childhood and youth history are invited to contribute ideas for entries, and subsequent entries in accordance with the guidelines below.
 All entries must relate to the history of education, childhood and youth in Australia and New Zealand.

 Guidelines for entries